theonize/Currier/Doctrine/Immutability.md

 ### Proof-Texting

 Proof-texting is a popoular practice of taking snippets of scripture to support a doctrine.
-The issue here is that the Bible is not written with particular texts devoted to particular doctrines.
+The issue here is that the Bible is not written with singular texts devoted to particular doctrines.
 Important doctrines are scattered throughout various narratives, poems, and prose.
 We are meant to discover the doctrines of God through meditation on the whole of scripture- not ferreting out pieces that support our ideas.

 ### Verse Numbers

 The verse numbers in the Bible are not inspired.
-It is truly foolish to base a doctrine on scripture which is extracted bases on arbitrary numbering system.
+It is truly foolish to base a doctrine on scripture which is extracted based on an arbitrary numbering system.
 This is especially true when then issue at hand is a dogma of the faith.
-Whenever a single verse is given as "proof" we immediately goto the context of the surrounding verses.
+Whenever a single verse is given as "proof" we should immediately goto the context of the surrounding verses for the author's meaning.

 ### The Son

 Jesus is God and man.
 To argue about immutability by distinguishing between Father and Son is at best inconsistent and flawed- at worst heretical.
 The Son Himself is literally an incarnation of God's changing...but let us save that digression for below...
+To have a faith wherein Jesus is not God, or not man, is not a Biblical faith.

 ### Back to Plato